telerik/winforms-docs/scheduler/data-binding/data-binding-walkthrough.md

 {{endregion}}

->note You should fill the tables in the exact same order if you have already set the DataSource property of RadScheduler.
-Alternatively, you can just call the DataBind method of RadScheduler after you fill the tables.
+>note You should fill the tables in the exact same order if you have already set the DataSource property of __RadScheduler__.
+Alternatively, you can just call the __DataBind__ method of __RadScheduler__ after you fill the tables.
 >

 Now we need to assign the Appointments and Resources tables from the data set to our SchedulerBindingDataSource (the following can also be set at design time through the Smart Tag of your SchedulerBindingDataSource instance as you can see on the previous image):